ironheist/main/README.md

   - **Problem**: Path adjustments broke image loading on `index.html`.
   - **Fix**: Reverted `imgSrc` paths in `script.js` to `webp src/<filename>.webp` (correct for `index.html`) and adjusted `book-details.js` to handle the path for `book-details.html`.
 - **Asset Update**:
-  - Added `png src/2.png` for the signature image in the "About the Poet" section of `index.html`.
+  - Added `png src/2.png` and `png src/3.png` for the signature image in the "About the Poet" section of `index.html` (light and dark mode, respectively).
+  - Added `webp src/2.webp` and `webp src/3.webp` for the author image in the "About the Poet" section of `index.html` (light and dark mode, respectively).
   - Updated `svg src/` to include `moon.svg` and `sun.svg` for dark mode toggle icons.
 - **Documentation Update**:
-  - Updated `README.markdown` to reflect the addition of `2.png` in the file structure and added Grid Layout Rules and Dark Mode Toggle Rules sections.
+  - Updated `README.markdown` to reflect the addition of `2.png`, `3.png`, `2.webp`, and `3.webp` in the file structure and added Grid Layout Rules and Dark Mode Toggle Rules sections.

 ## 📏 Grid Layout Rules